suzumiyakaede/Office-Tool-docs/docs/others/README.md

 By default, Office Tool Plus displays the native name of languages.

 - Normal: Display in default format.
-- Native name：Display the native name of languages.
+- Native name: Display the native name of languages.
-- English name：Display the languages name in English.
+- English name: Display the languages name in English.
-- Localized name：Display according to the system language setting.
+- Localized name: Display according to the system language setting.
 If your system language is English, all of the languages will diaplay in English.

 Language names are data provided by Windows and may be displayed differently by different versions of Windows.